MinecraftForge/Documentation/docs/networking/simpleimpl.md

 ### Sending to Clients

-Packets can be sent directly to a client using the `SimpleChannel`: `HANDLER.sendTo(new MyClientMessage(), serverPlayer.connection.getNetworkManager(), NetworkDirection.PLAY_TO_CLIENT)`.
+Packets can be sent directly to a client using the `SimpleChannel`: `HANDLER.sendTo(new MyClientMessage(), serverPlayer.connection.getConnection(), NetworkDirection.PLAY_TO_CLIENT)`.
 However, this can be quite inconvenient.
 Forge has some convenience functions that can be used:

 ```java
 // Send to one player